clubedaentrega/validate-fields/README.md

 validate(['zip-code'], ['12345', '12345-1234']) // true
 ```
 Typedef works as a simple alias (like in C)

+Each type you call `require('validate-fields')()` a new context is created.
+Each context is isolated from each other.
+Types defined in one context do not conflict with other contexts.

 If you need more power, you can create the type from scratch and define every detail about the validation.